OletaWilliams/quality-check-function/README.md

 - **Missing ratings**: Counts rows where the rating column is null.
 - **Invalid ratings**: Counts rows where rating values are outside the valid range of 1 to 5.

-The function returns a dictionary summarizing these issues.
+The function returns a dictionary summarising these issues.

 **Input**:
 • A pandas DataFrame with review and rating columns.